n0reality/SO2TWICE/README.md

-# S-OTWICE
+# S/OTWICE
-S/O TWICE(KPOP music band), click their mv on YouTube.
+S/O TWICE(KPOP music band), an easy hack to increase their mv views on YouTube.